Credit Card Payoff Calculator

 How the Credit Card Payoff Calculator Works

 Our credit card payoff calculator runs a full month-by-month simulation of your balance, accounting for two details most online calculators ignore: daily compounding interest and declining minimum payments.
 Credit cards accrue interest daily on your average balance, which the calculator approximates as a monthly rate of APR / 12.
-Each month, interest is added to the balance, then your minimum payment (typically 2% of the balance with a $25 floor) and any extra payment you specify are subtracted.
+Each month, interest is added to the balance, then the post-CARD-Act 2009 minimum payment (1% of principal plus that month's accrued interest, with a $25 floor) and any extra payment you specify are subtracted.

 The critical insight is the declining minimum.
-As your balance drops, the 2% minimum also drops, so you're paying less and less each month.
-This is the single biggest reason why a $6,500 balance at the US average APR of 21.5% takes over 25 years to pay off with only minimum payments — even though your first year's payments total over $1,500.
+As your balance drops, the principal portion of the minimum drops with it, so you're paying less and less each month.
+This is the single biggest reason why a $6,500 balance at the US average APR of 21.5% takes over 25 years to pay off on minimums alone — even though your first year's payments total over $1,500.
 Most of those early payments are pure interest, with very little principal reduction.

 How Long Does It Take to Pay Off a Credit Card?
 (The Shocking Math)

-The canonical example: an $8,000 balance at 22% APR with a 2% minimum payment (floor $25) takes approximately 27 years to pay off and costs about $14,000 in interest.
+The canonical example: an $8,000 balance at 22% APR on the standard post-CARD-Act minimum (1% of principal plus monthly interest, $25 floor) takes approximately 27 years to pay off and costs about $14,000 in interest.
 That means you pay nearly $1.80 of interest for every $1 you originally borrowed.

 BalanceAPRMin-only payoffTotal interest